 The purpose of the statement is to identify the net profit earned during the period reported.
 The problem with this is that the term ‘Net Profit’ is defined differently for small business than for publicly traded operations.
 Many small businesses are taxed on the profit at the owner’s level and this is referred to as pass-through as the net income is assigned to the owners for tax purposes.
 The most common entity format that allows this is the S-Corporation.
 Other pass-through business entities include Limited Liability Companies, Partnerships, Limited Partnerships, and Trusts.
 All these entities use Form K-1 to notify the IRS and the owners of the taxable income assigned.

 In a taxable entity such as a regular corporation the net income reflects the amount earned as profit after taxes.
-So for the reader, when you look at the net profit of a P&L always ask if this is before or after income taxes.
+For the reader, when you look at the net profit of a P&L always ask if this is before or after income taxes.

 In general the P&L is divided into three distinct sections.
 The first is revenue and revenue includes all sources of income including the main source of sales.
 Yes, there is a difference between revenue and sales.
 The second section is labeled ‘Cost of Sales’ and has many different titles as the following illustrates: